According to the UK Stewardship Code, we, as a business, follow these principles.

 As disclosed in the text under Principle 1, Fidelity maintains a specialist in-house ESG team who coordinate our approach to ESG and implement our voting policies.
 Our voting guidelines are updated on a regular basis and can be found here.
 Information to inform our voting process is derived from a variety of sources and includes material provided by the company, proxy voting advisory services and internal research.
 Discussions may also be held with investee companies themselves.

-We subscribe to three proxy voting governance research services: Institutional Shareholder Services, Glass Lewis and the Institutional Voting Information Service of the Investment Association.
+We subscribe to the Institutional Shareholder Services and Glass Lewis proxy voting governance research services.
 We have established a set of customised guidelines with our voting agent but all votes are cast in accordance with our voting policies after consultation with the relevant portfolio managers where appropriate.
 We will vote all equity securities where there is a regulatory obligation for us to do so or where the expected benefit of voting outweighs the expected costs.
 Some markets are still subject to share-blocking where if shares are voted they are blocked from trading for a period of time before a general meeting, but we will still seek to vote at least 50% of our shareholding in these markets provided the value of the shareholding exceeds our minimum size criteria.
 We will also take account of the particular circumstances of the investee company concerned and of prevailing local market best practices.

 We encourage boards to consult with investors in advance rather than risk putting forward resolutions at general meetings which may be voted down.
 Subject to the size of our investment, where our views differ from those of the Board we will seek to engage with the Board at an early stage to try and resolve differences.
 Where this is not successful and we decide to abstain or vote against a company, for all of our larger holdings we will generally ensure that management understands the reason for our opposition.
 We tend to abstain only when we have insufficient information or where we wish to give a cautionary message to a company.
 Our guiding principle is that voting rights should always be exercised in the best interest of investors.